Subscribe

 How will the change from a double-blind to an open-label design impact the rigour of the ODIN trial?

-What are the potential implications of the ODIN trial findings on clinical practice?
+What are the potential limitations of the ODIN trial?

 X